-While we worry about AI replacing human judgment, the real story may be how AI is creating a market for that judgment into a luxury good, available only to those who can pay for the “last mile” of human insight.
+While we worry about AI replacing human judgment, the real story may be how AI is creating a market for that judgment as a luxury good, available only to those who can pay for the “last mile” of human insight.
 What do I mean by this?

 The challenge of mail delivery from the post office to each home or from a communication hub to each individual end user is known as a “last mile” problem.
 In the paper newspaper era, the paper boy was the solution to the last mile problem, hawking papers on street corners or delivering papers house by house in the early morning before school.
 The postal carrier is a solution to the last mile problem.
 DoorDash is a solution to the last mile problem in the food business.